openSUSE/git-packaging-tools/doc/git-format-pkg-patch.md

 ```
 $ cd /to/obs/project
-$ git-format-patch -u /path/to/your/patches -c
+$ git-format-pkg-patch -u /path/to/your/patches -c
 ```

 ### Remix spec file